hackerzhuli/unity-code/README.md

-# Unity Code - Professional Unity Development in VS Code
+# Unity Code Pro - Professional Unity Development in VS Code

-🚀 **Supercharge your Unity development workflow with Unity Code!**
+🚀 **Supercharge your Unity development workflow with Unity Code Pro!**

-Unity Code is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your code editor.
-Unity Code delivers a seamless Unity development experience with comprehensive features for modern Unity development.
+Unity Code Pro is a powerful Visual Studio Code extension that brings professional Unity development tools directly to your code editor.
+Unity Code Pro delivers a seamless Unity development experience with comprehensive features for modern Unity development.

 > **📋 Platform Support:** Currently supports Windows x64 only.
 For other platforms (Linux, macOS), you can build the extension yourself from the source code.
 >
 > **⚠️ Unity Version Requirement:** Our companion Unity package requires Unity 6.0 or higher.
+>
+> **⚠️ About the name:** Sorry for the Pro at the end of the name that seems odd, I intended to call it Unity Code, but vs marketplace doesn't allow extensions with the same name, and the name Unity Code is already taken.

 ## 🎮 Perfect for Unity Developers Who Want: